 Since heterogeneity of the studies was high (I2 = 84%), a random effects model was used to determine the pooled standardized mean difference for the general quality of life.
 It showed a significant improvement of quality of life in patients undergoing mistletoe therapy compared to the control group with d = 0.61 (95% CI 0.41-0.81; p<0.0001).

-The effect was more significant in younger patients with a longer treatment period.
+The effect was more significant in case of a longer treatment period.
 This could be shown especially in randomized studies with a lower risk of bias.
 Sensitivity analyses confirmed the validity of the results.

 Comment: In this meta-analysis of Loef and Walach mistletoe extracts had a significant, medium-size effect on the quality of life of cancer patients (d = 0.61).
 Since the included studies differed with regard to tumour localisation, control intervention, additional oncological therapies and the type of mistletoe preparation used, sensitivity analyses confirmed the significance and reliability of the findings, but the factors of heterogeneity could not be investigated due to a limited number of 26 studies and 30 data sets.

 Although the risk of bias is high in many studies, the following aspects should be considered: The intention-to-treat algorithm of Rob2, representing a more conservative approach, was chosen instead of the per-protocol analysis, which would probably have resulted in a better overall evaluation.
 In the study evaluation according to Rob2, absence of blinding led to the assumption of a high risk of bias in the measurement of quality of life.
 Nevertheless, sensitivity analysis showed no evidence between the studies with and without blinding with regard to differences in effect size.
 The results of the Newcastle-Ottawa Scale also indicate good methodological quality for the non-randomised studies included in the review.